Terms & Conditions

-We will not be liable for any failure or delay in supplying of goods or services under this Agreement to the extent that we are prevented, hindered or delayed from doing so by any cause beyond our control the default of sub-contractors or suppliers, compliance with any law or governmental order, rule, regulation or direction.
+We will not be liable for any failure or delay in supplying of goods or services under this Agreement to the extent that we are prevented, hindered or delayed from doing so by any cause beyond our control including an unavoidable incident, the default of sub-contractors or suppliers, compliance with any law or governmental order, rule, regulation or direction.
 Where we claim Force Majeure under this Agreement our obligations may be suspended and we will notify you as soon as reasonably possible, stating the date and extent of suspension and the cause of it and shall use our reasonable endeavours to remedy the cause of suspension.
 We will notify you as soon as reasonably practical after removal of the cause.

 a) If any term of this Agreement is invalid or unenforceable, the term or any part of it will be deleted.
 This will not affect the validity of the other terms of this Agreement and the remainder of the term in question.

 b) Notices required or permitted to be given under this Agreement must be in writing addressed to the relevant party at its principal place of business.

 c) Where more than one individual signs this Agreement with us, each individual (except where they sign on your behalf as an agent) shall be jointly liable under this Agreement.

 d) You shall not assign, sub-contract, license or otherwise dispose of any part of your rights or obligations under the Agreement without the prior written consent of us.

 e) A person who is not party to this Agreement has no rights under the Contracts (Rights of Third Parties) Act 1999 to enforce any term of Agreement.

 f) This Agreement is governed by the laws of England and you and we submit to the non-exclusive jurisdiction of the English courts.